-Our M.A. program is designed to involve students in independent research from the very start, beginning with required foundations courses to provide them with the skills necessary not only to apply social theory to topics in the study of religion but also to use a variety of digital skills to convey their findings to wider readerships more effectively.
-(Learn more about the requirements here.)
+Our MA program is designed to involve students in independent research from the very start, beginning with required foundations courses to provide them with the skills necessary not only to apply social theory to topics in the study of religion but also to use a variety of digital skills to convey their findings to wider readerships more effectively.

 Throughout the degree students are encouraged to follow their interests, enrolling in directed, one-on-one reading courses along with graduate seminars, all aimed at developing the knowledge and research methods necessary for the thesis or other research that they tackle in their final semesters — whether a traditional research paper or digital project.